Enlightened absolutism

 Enlightened absolutism, also called enlightened despotism, refers to the conduct and policies of European absolute monarchs during the 18th and early 19th centuries who were influenced by the ideas of the Enlightenment, espousing them to enhance their power.
 The concept originated during the Enlightenment period in the 18th and into the early 19th centuries.
 An enlightened absolutist is a non-democratic or authoritarian leader who exercises their political power based upon the principles of the Enlightenment.
 Enlightened monarchs distinguished themselves from ordinary rulers by claiming to rule for their subjects' well-being.
 John Stuart Mill stated that despotism is a legitimate mode of government in dealing with barbarians, provided the end be their improvement.

-Enlightened absolutists' beliefs about royal power were typically similar to those of regular despots, both believing that they were destined to rule.
+Enlightened absolutists' beliefs about royal power were typically similar to those of regular despots, both recognizing that they were destined to rule.
 Enlightened rulers may have played a part in the abolition of serfdom in Europe.
-The enlightened despotism of Emperor Joseph II of the Holy Roman Empire is summarized as, "Everything for the people, nothing by the people".
+The enlightened despotism of Emperor Joseph II of the Holy Roman Empire is summarized as "Everything for the people, nothing by the people".

 History

 Enlightened absolutism is the theme of an essay by Frederick the Great, who ruled Prussia from 1740 to 1786, defending this system of government.
 When the prominent French Enlightenment philosopher Voltaire fell out of favor in France, he eagerly accepted Frederick's invitation to live at his palace.
 He believed that an enlightened monarchy was the only real way for society to advance.
 Frederick was an enthusiast of French ideas.
 Frederick explained: "My principal occupation is to combat ignorance and prejudice ... to enlighten minds, cultivate morality, and to make people as happy as it suits human nature, and as the means at my disposal permit."

-Enlightened absolutists held that royal power emanated not from divine right but from a social contract whereby a despot was entrusted with the power to govern through a social contract in lieu of any other governments.
-The monarchs of enlightened absolutism strengthened their authority by improving the lives of their subjects.
-The monarch’s taking responsibility for his subjects precluded their political participation.

 The difference between an absolutist and an enlightened absolutist is based on a broad analysis of the degree to which they embraced the Age of Enlightenment.
 Historians debate the actual implementation of enlightened absolutism.
 They distinguish between the "enlightenment" of the ruler personally, versus that of his regime.
 For example, Frederick the Great was tutored in the ideas of the French Enlightenment in his youth, and maintained those ideas in his private life as an adult, but in many ways was unable or unwilling to effect enlightened reforms in practice.
-Other rulers such as the Marquis of Pombal, prime minister of Portugal, used the ideas and practices of the Enlightenment not only to achieve reforms but also to enhance autocracy, crush opposition, suppress criticism, advance colonial economic exploitation, and consolidate personal control and profit.

 The concept of enlightened absolutism was formally described by the German historian Wilhelm Roscher in 1847 and remains controversial among scholars.